 Housing costs in El Cajon are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-The percentage of adults in El Cajon who are college-educated is close to the national average for all communities of 21.84%: 18.24% of the adults in El Cajon have a bachelor's degree or advanced degree.
+The education level of El Cajon citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.06% of adults 25 and older in El Cajon have a college degree.

-El Cajon is a very ethnically-diverse city.
+El Cajon is an extremely ethnically-diverse city.
 The people who call El Cajon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of El Cajon residents report their race to be White, followed by Black or African-American.
 El Cajon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.23% of the city’s residents.
+People of Hispanic or Latino origin account for 28.63% of the city’s residents.
 Important ancestries of people in El Cajon include Assyrian/Chaldean/Syriac, Irish, Iraqi, and English.